Pricing in an Uncertain World: How Walmart’s Caution Signals a Shift for B2B Spending and Strategies

 So, how should B2B leaders respond?
 At PROS, we advocate for a data-driven, agile approach to pricing—especially in times like these.
 Here are three strategies to consider:

 1. Dynamic Pricing with Real-Time Insights: Inflation and tariffs don’t hit all products or markets equally.
-Use AI-powered tools to monitor cost changes, competitor moves, and customer willingness-to-pay, adjusting prices dynamically to protect margins without losing share.
+Use AI-powered tools to monitor cost changes, competitor moves, and price elasticity, adjusting prices dynamically to protect margins without losing share.
 Walmart’s ability to roll back prices on thousands of items shows the power of responsiveness—B2B firms can emulate this agility.

 2. Segmented Value-Based Pricing: Not all customers feel the same pressure.
 High-value clients may tolerate modest increases if you can demonstrate ROI, while price-sensitive segments might need incentives such as rebates to stay loyal.
 Segmentation, backed by robust analytics, ensures you’re not leaving money on the table or driving away key accounts.